 - With corrective lenses, if necessary, must have binocular acuity (ability to see clearly out of both eyes together) of at least 20/40 in both eyes combined.
 What is DOT Clearinghouse Enforcement?

 What Does My Eyesight Need To Be So I Can Pass My DOT Physical?

-In order to pass your Department of Transportation (DOT) physical, the minimum vision requirement is 20/40 in each eye with or without corrective lenses.
-If you have vision that does not meet this standard, you may be eligible for a waiver depending on the type of vehicle and the nature of your job duties.
+To pass your Department of Transportation (DOT) physical, the minimum vision requirement is 20/40 in each eye with or without corrective lenses.
+If you have a vision that does not meet this standard, you may be eligible for a waiver depending on the type of vehicle and the nature of your job duties.
 For example, if you are going to drive an intrastate commercial motor vehicle with a Gross Vehicle Weight Rating (GVWR) under 26,001 pounds, then you may be granted a waiver.
 Visit DOT Authority Package

 During a DOT physical, your doctor will have you stand 20 feet from the wall-mounted eye chart and then ask you to read it aloud.
-If you can't make out any of the letters or numbers, you may need glasses or contact lenses in order for your eyesight to pass the test.
+If you can't make out any of the letters or numbers, you may need glasses or contact lenses for your eyesight to pass the test.
 Read about Texas DOT Numbers and USDOT Numbers.

 A DOT eye test is an important part of the DOT physical examination.
 It is a vision screening that helps to determine if an individual meets certain visual requirements in order to safely operate commercial motor vehicles.
 The test checks for: